yangjasp/optimall/cran-comments.md

 # Update

-This is an update version 1.2.0 (see NEWS.md)
+This is an update version 1.3.0 (see NEWS.md).
+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 # Test environments
 * local: macOS, R-release